top of page

 2. Can you confidently finish this sentence?
 “I know my exercise program is effective because I notice…”

-Remember, you the client determine what is functional.
+Remember, you, the client, determine what is functional.
 Your trainer is the vehicle that develops a movement intervention to get you there!

 Author: Brad McGregor